Prevention

 Programming and Workshops

-Sexual Violence Response has more than 75 program offerings, including interactive workshops, in-depth training sessions, and film screenings with discussion.
-Workshops are available at no cost for students of Columbia University, Barnard College, Teachers College, Jewish Theological Seminary, and Union Theological Seminary.
-Workshops are divided into three categories:
+Sexual Violence Response has several program offerings, including interactive and skills-based workshops that are available at no cost for students at all Columbia University campuses, Barnard College, Teachers College, Jewish Theological Seminary, and Union Theological Seminary.

 Request a Workshop

 Students who want to book a program for their group, organization, or community, should submit a Workshop Request Form.
 Faculty and staff can submit a request by emailing [email protected].